Henry Vaughan, Poet and Physician

 Saturday 15 July, 7.30pm - A Summer Concert with The Gwent Chamber Orchestra

 Visiting Llansantffraed The Churchyard is always open.
-The Church is open to visitors from 11.00 am to 4.00 pm on the second Saturday, and the fourth Saturday and Sunday of the month during May to September.
+The Church is a Victorian architectural gem (click for photos of interior and some details).
+It is open to visitors from 11.00 am to 4.00 pm on the second Saturday, and the fourth Saturday and Sunday of the month during May to September.
 Click here for 2017 details.
+When the church is locked, some information on the church and Henry Vaughan can be found in the church porch.

 Friends of Llansantffraed Church Anyone who wants to help the Church Committee to keep the church building in good repair and in use, but is not a member of the congregation, should consider becoming a Friend.
 Click here for details.